CytronTechnologies/maxis-nbiot-hackathon/docs/azure/index.md

 ### Read telemetry from Cloud
 The IoT Hub CLI extension can connect to the service-side **Events** endpoint on your IoT Hub.
 The extension receives the device-to-cloud messages sent from your simulated device.
 An IoT Hub back-end application typically runs in the cloud to receive and process device-to-cloud messages.

-1. Run the following commands in Azure Cloud Shell, replacing `YourIoTHubName` with the name of your IoT hub:
+1. Run the following commands in local terminal or Azure Cloud Shell, replacing `YourIoTHubName` with the name of your IoT hub:

     ```
     az iot hub monitor-events --hub-name YourIoTHubName --device-id <NameOfYourDevice>